 library(rtracklayer) export(regS$exons, "hg19sub_exons_stranded.gtf") export(regS$genebodies, "hg19sub_genebodies_stranded.gtf")

 For this example we will use the QuasR package for indexing and alignment of short reads, and a small RNA-seq dataset that is contained in that package.
 As mentioned, it is also possible to align or also quantify your reads using an alternative aligner/counter, and skip over these steps.
+For more details about the syntax, we refer to the documentation and vignette of the QuasR package.

 Let’s first copy the sample data from the QuasR package to the